LoHertel/lost-in-cupboard/deployment/README.md

 * Have Docker installed.
 Try to run `docker -v` to verify.
 * Have kubectl installed.
 Try to run `kubectl version --client` to verify.
 * For local deployment:
-    * Have Kind installed for running local Kubernetes clusters.
+    * Have Kind installed for running a local Kubernetes cluster.
 Try to run `kind --version` to verify.
 [Installation instructions](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
 * For deployment to remote cluster:
     * Make sure that kubectl is connected to the cluster.

 ## Save Final Model